 Determine restrictions to your project.
 Research the codes to determine building size limits, setbacks, parking requirements, and life / safety requirements.

 Attend a coaching session.
-We offer 20 minutes of free coaching to answer drainage, land use, geotechnical or construction permit questions.
+We offer 20 minutes of free coaching at the Applicant Services Center to answer drainage, land use, geotechnical or construction permit questions.
 You may want a longer coaching session if your project is complex, or if your property has an environmentally critical area.
 We offer one-hour coaching sessions for a fee.

 Apply for exemptions.
 You may need an exemption if your project is located in an environmentally critical area or near the shoreline.